-- (a) No person may act as PIC or co-pilot of an aircraft carrying passengers unless, within the preceding 90 days that pilot has: - (1) Made 3 take-offs and landings as the sole manipulator of the flight controls in an aircraft of the same category and class and if a type rating is required, of the same type or in a flight simulation training device approved for the purpose. - (2) For a tail wheel aeroplane, made the 3 take-offs and landings in a tail wheel aeroplane with each take-off and landing to a full stop. - (3) For night operations, made the 3 take-offs and landings required by paragraph (a)(1) at night with each take-off and landing to a full stop. - (b) A pilot who has not met the recency of experience for take-offs and landings shall satisfactorily complete a requalification curriculum acceptable to the Authority. - (c) Requirements of paragraphs (a) and (b) may be satisfied in a flight simulator approved by the Authority.
+(a) No person may act as PIC or CP of an aircraft carrying passengers unless, within the preceding 90 days, that person has:

+- (1) Made three take-offs and landings as the sole manipulator of the flight controls in an aircraft of the same category and class and, if a type rating is required, of the same type or in an FSTD approved for the purpose. - (2) For a tailwheel aeroplane, made the three take-offs and landings required by paragraph 8.4.1.10(a)(1) of this subsection in a tailwheel aeroplane with each take-off and landing to a full stop. - (3) For night operations, made the three take-offs and landings required by paragraph 8.4.1.10(a)(1) of this subsection at night with each take-off and landing to a full stop. - (b) A pilot who has not met the recency of experience for take-offs and landings shall satisfactorily complete a requalification curriculum acceptable to the Authority. - (c) The requirements of paragraphs 8.4.1.10(a) and (b) of this subsection may be satisfied in an FSTD approved by the Authority.

-8.4.1.11 PILOT RECENCY- IFR OPERATIONS
+8.4.1.11 PILOT RECENCY- INSTRUMENT FLIGHT RULES OPERATIONS

-- (a) No person may act as a pilot under IFR, nor in IMC, unless he or she has, within the past 6 calendar-months: - (1) Logged at least 6 hours of instrument flight time including at least 3 hours in flight in the category of aircraft; and - (2) Completed at least 6 instrument approaches. - (b) A pilot who has completed an instrument proficiency check with an authorised representative of the Authority retains currency for IFR operations for 6 calendar-months following that check. - (c) Requirements of paragraphs (a) and (b) may be satisfied in a flight simulator approved by the Authority.
+- (a) No person may act as a pilot under IFR, or in IMC, unless that person has, within the preceding 6 calendar months: - (1) Logged at least 6 hours of instrument flight time including at least 3 hours in flight in the category of aircraft; and - (2) Completed at least six instrument approaches. - (b) A pilot who has completed an instrument proficiency check with an authorised representative of the Authority retains currency for IFR operations for 6 calendar-months following that check. - (c) Requirements of paragraphs (a) and (b) may be satisfied in a flight simulator approved by the Authority.

-8.4.1.12 PILOT RECENCY CRUISE RELIEF PILOT
+8.4.1.12 PILOT RECENCY - CRUISE RELIEF PILOT, COMMERCIAL AIR TRANSPORT OPERATIONS

-- (a) No person may act as a cruise relief pilot in commercial air transport unless within the preceding 90 days, that pilot has either: - (1) Operated as pilot-in-command, co-pilot or cruise relief pilot on the same type of aircraft; or - (2) Carried out flying skill refresher training including normal, abnormal and emergency procedures specific to cruise flight on the same type of aircraft or in a flight simulator approved for the purpose, and has practiced approach and landing procedures, where the approach and landing procedure practice may be performed as the pilot who is not flying the aircraft. - (b) When a cruise relief pilot is flying several variants of the same type of aircraft or different types of aircraft with similar characteristics in terms of operating procedures, systems, and handling, the recency or refreshing training may be combined, if approved by the Authority.
+- (a) No person may act as a cruise relief pilot in commercial air transport unless within the preceding 90 days, that person has either: - (1) Operated as PIC, CP, or cruise relief pilot on the same type of aircraft; or - (2) Carried out flying skill refresher training including normal, abnormal and emergency procedures specific to cruise flight on the same type of aircraft or in an FSTD approved for the purpose, and has practiced approach and landing procedures, where the approach and landing procedure practice may be performed as the pilot who is not flying the aircraft. - (b) When a cruise relief pilot is flying several variants of the same type of aircraft or different types of aircraft with similar characteristics in terms of operating procedures, systems, and handling, the recency or refresher training may be combined, if approved by the Authority.